 We run several scatter rallies of different lengths and ranging over different territories.
 Each rally follows broadly the same format although they differ from one another in detailed ways.
-Our shortest rally is currently the 8 hour Jorvik which has Yorkshire as its territory.
-In 2021 the 8 hour rally will be located in southwest England.
+Our shortest rally is currently the 8 hour SAS Tour which has Surrey/Sussex as its territory.
 Next we have the 12 hour Brit Butt Light with a territory somewhat larger than Yorkshire.
 The longest rally in Great Britain is the 36 hour Brit Butt which has Great Britain as its territory.
-Longer rallies are available across continental Europe and the ultimate big daddy of them all is the 11 day Iron Butt Rally ranging across North America.
+Longer rallies are available across continental Europe and the original big daddy of them all is the 11 day Iron Butt Rally ranging across North America.

 No. The rallies can be very competitive among the leading players but they are definitely not races.
 Races depend on the use of high speed and daring; IBA rallies depend on planning and resilience.
 They can be best thought of as an exercise in solving the well-known "Travelling Salesman Problem" as solved by multi-drop van drivers every working day.
 You are given a selection of possible locations to visit and photograph, scattered right across the rally's territory and you must choose which to visit, in which order, building a points score within the effective riding time (ERT) of the rally.